chicolinux/crypto101/crypto101.md

 prevent unauthorized access to sensitive information and enable verifiability of the information.
 The main goals include confidentiality, integrity authentication and source authentication."

+## Why do we need Cryptography?
+We need to start by defining the three basic services of security:
+- *Confidentiality*:
+- *Integrity*:
+- *Availability*:

+encryption schemes, plain text, shared key, encrypt, ciphertext, decrypt, symmetric-key crypto